dennmart/dennmart/README.md

 ## 📝 Blogging & Writing

 Besides coding, I love sharing my thoughts and expertise around test automation on my blog, [Dev Tester](https://dev-tester.com/).
-With over 75 articles written since 2020, I've been writing to help others become better testers with fully-fledged tutorials and advice on doing their best work within their organization.
+With over 125 articles written since 2020, I've been writing to help others become better testers with fully-fledged tutorials and advice on doing their best work within their organization.

+I also write for [my personal website](https://dennmart.com/articles/) with insights, tutorials, and resources covering topics such as Ruby on Rails, AWS, Terraform, and more.

 ## 🤝 I'm Available For Work - Let's Chat!